theuserge/TheUserge.github.io/deployment.md

 ### 10. PREFERRED_LANGUAGE

-Select your Preferred language.
+Select your preferred language.
 For example: If English value will be
 ```bash
 en
 ```